sieri/FactoryManagementUtils/README.md

 Use [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) framework [egui](https://github.com/emilk/egui/).

-You can compile your app natively or for the web, and share it using Github Pages.
+You can compile your app natively or for the web, and share it using GitHub Pages.

 ### Learning about egui

-`src/app.rs` contains a simple example app.
-This is just to give some inspiration - most of it can be removed if you like.

 The official egui docs are at <https://docs.rs/egui>.
 If you prefer watching a video introduction, check out <https://www.youtube.com/watch?v=NtUkr_z7l84>.
-For inspiration, check out the [the egui web demo](https://emilk.github.io/egui/index.html) and follow the links in it to its source code.
+For inspiration, check out [the egui web demo](https://emilk.github.io/egui/index.html) and follow the links in it to its source code.

 ### Testing locally